seven-lynx/HoundMind/README.md

 # Pidog: Advanced Behaviors and AI for SunFounder PiDog 🐶

-This repository provides two related—but completely independent—ways to run your PiDog:
+This repository provides two related-but completely independent-ways to run your PiDog:

 - CanineCore: a modular behavior framework for composing and interactively running behaviors.
 - PackMind: a standalone AI with its own orchestrator, services, and optional mapping/navigation stack.